arendd/bh-europe_2025_metrics/paper/paper.md

 Services are submitted to be ELIXIR-Services via the Service Delivery Plan (SDP).
 Every Node is mandated to submit an SDP to the ELIXIR Hub.
 A SDP is a key element of the Collaboration Agreement every Node needs to sign to be a member of ELIXIR.
 Further, the ELIXIR network and all its members do have a mutual interest to offer services of good quality to the research community.
 Every SDP from every given Node needs thus to be approved by the ELIXIR Scientific Advisory Board.
 If the review is successful, the Node’s services are going to be incorporated into the ELIXIR Service portfolio.
-Once a year, Nodes need to fill a document reviewed by the [collaboration agreement oversight group (COG)](https://elixir-europe.org/about-us/governance/collaboration-agreement/oversight-group).
-The so-called COG-forms do now also have a question regarding a possible change in the Service list of the given Node.
-Further attempts of the Hub are to establish Service portfolio management.
-Hence, the Hub is in favor of a streamlined approach to KPIs to be provided to all Nodes and all Service providers within the Nodes.
+The [Collaboration Agreement](https://elixir-europe.org/about-us/governance/collaboration-agreement) is reviewed annually, including the Node Service Portfolio to identify any changes required.
+The Hub is looking to establish closer management of the Service Portfolio and would favour a streamlined approach to KPI's to be provided to all Nodes and all Service Providers within the Nodes.

 The ELIXIR Hub has several resources which could capture various service-related KPIs.
 These are:

 * The **Service Delivery Plan** (SDP) which is reviewed by the ELIXIR SAB before publishing.